NickHoward1/Incident-Response-in-Sentinel-NIST-800-61-/README.md

 <h2>Tasks Completed</h2>
 <ul>
   <li>Brute Force: Created an alert in Sentinel using the KQL query to search for a failed login attemps that were greater than or equal to 10 attempts, triggering and incident in the SIEM.
-We later than analysed the attack and carried out the IR lifecycle in line with NIST.</li>
+I then analysed the attack and carried out the IR lifecycle in line with NIST.</li>

-  <li> PowerShell Suspicious Web Request: Created an alert in Sentinel using a KQL query to search for a malicious command, Invoke-WebRequest to identify the logs and affected host, as well as searching to see if the command was executed.
-I then followed the IR lifecycle in line with NIST</li>
+  <li> PowerShell Suspicious Web Request: Created an alert in Sentinel using a KQL query to search for a malicious command, Invoke-WebRequest to identify the logs and affected host, as well as searching to see if the command was executed, I then analysed the attack and carried out the IR lifecycle in line with NIST</li>

+  <li> Potential Impossible Travel: Created an alert in Sentinel using a KQL query which will trigger an incident if a user log into more than 1 location within a given time period.
+I then analysed the attack and carried out the IR lifecycle in line with NIST</li>

+  <li> Excessive Azure resource creation or deletion: Created an alert in Sentinel using a KQL query which triggers an Incident if 10 or more resources have been created or deleted, aswell as creating a KQL query to search the activity of a single user.
+I then analysed the attack and carried out the IR lifecycle in line with NIST</li>

 </ul>

 <h2>Screenshots</h2>